Zyrok12/Zyrok12/README.md

 Runnable examples train small networks on synthetic data, Iris and MNIST, while TCGA examples retrieve and encode cancer metadata from the GDC API.
 This is not intended to replace PyTorch; its purpose is to make forward propagation, backpropagation, gradient flow and parameter updates explicit.

-**What this project demonstrates:** understanding of neural-network internals, object-oriented Python, numerical programming and training-loop design.

 ## Current private research software